 Substitutions:

-- To make this recipe dairy-free, substitute the butter for plant-based butter.
+- To make this recipe dairy-free, substitute the butter with plant-based butter.

-Step 2: Pour the yeast mixture into a stand mixer bowl.
-Use the paddle attachment.
+Step 1: Add the paddle attachment to a stand mixer.
 Add the pumpkin, egg, milk, and melted butter.
 Mix for 30 seconds until it is blended.
+(You can also mix this by hand with a whisk.)

-Step 3: Add the gluten free flour and salt.
+Step 2: Add the gluten-free flour and salt.
 Mix until a dough forms in the bowl.
+Continue to mix for 45 seconds until the dough ball is formed.

 🔑 Sandi says: Do not rise the dough until after you shape the rolls.
 You only get one good rise from gluten free dough, so it is important to shape the rolls and cut them out before rising.